-- Staffing changes reflect the following changes: - FY 2018 Budgeted FTE positions of 328.5 reflect the reduction of 1.0 frozen and unfunded position from the FY 2018 Approved Operating Budget of 329.5. - Addition of: - 6.0 Professional positions due to enrollment growth. - 6.0 Support Staff positions due to enrollment growth. - Salaries and Wages decrease for substitute and workshop wages. - Contracted Services, and Supplies and Materials reflect a reduction to constrain the budget in light of funding challenges.
+- Staffing changes reflect the following changes: - FY 2018 Budgeted FTE positions of 328.5 reflect the reduction of 1.0 frozen and unfunded position from the FY 2018 Approved Operating Budget of 329.5. - Addition of 7.0 Professional positions due to enrollment growth. - Addition of 6.0 Support Staff positions due to enrollment growth. - Supplies and Materials reflect a reduction to constrain the budget in light of funding challenges.